etishor/Metrics.NET/README.md

 ##Who is it for
 [Developers](https://www.youtube.com/watch?v=8To-6VIJZRE) who need to see what is happening inside their systems at run-time.

-Any application, from a long running service to a console app can benefit from measuring what is happening it is running.
+Any application, from a long running service to a web app to a console app can benefit from measuring what is happening while it is running.

 ##Getting Started
 To start using the library, install the [Metrics.NET](https://www.nuget.org/packages/Metrics.NET/) NuGet package, using the package management UI or from the package management console run: